usnistgov/FIPS201/_FIPS201/frontend.md

 content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.

-[^legacypki]: For legacy PKIs, as defined in Section 5.4, the certificates may be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.
+[^legacypki]: For legacy PKIs, as defined in Section 5.4, the certificates MAY be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.

 ### 4.2.2 Cryptographic Specifications